JadeAbel/Eye-Exercise/README.md

 Support: Email jade.marie.abel@gmail.com

-Roadmap: In the future, their could be more eyes.
+Roadmap: In the future, there could be more eyes.
 Different CSS styling or imported images could be used so that there are different pairs of eyes (lion, tiger, bear etc.).

 License information:
 MIT License